waffle-iron/DevTools-1/README.md

 Projects using `DevTools`:
 - [Parser](https://github.com/g8tguy/Parser).
 - [Debug](https://github.com/g8tguy/Debug).
-- Well pretty much all of my projects are developed with `DevTools`
+- Well, pretty much all of my projects are developed with `DevTools`

 When developing the Powershell modules we need to test them, in order to do this,<br>
 they should be installed in the system.